U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Indiana State University is 19:1, and the school has 30.2 percent of its classes with fewer than 20 students.
-The most popular majors at Indiana State University include: Business, Management, Marketing, and Related Support Services; Education; Social Sciences; Health Professions and Related Programs; and Engineering Technologies and Engineering-Related Fields.
-The average freshman retention rate, an indicator of student satisfaction, is 63.0 percent.
+The student-faculty ratio at Indiana State University is 19:1, and the school has 29.4 percent of its classes with fewer than 20 students.
+The most popular majors at Indiana State University include: Foreign Languages, Literatures, and Linguistics; Business, Management, Marketing, and Related Support Services; Social Sciences; Education; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 61.8 percent.

 |Student gender distribution|